| ..

 Accentuated

-Stretch and Flexibility for Classical Ballet and Martial Arts (Multi-Sport
+Stretch and Flexibility for Classical Dance Development and Martial

 Stephen

-M. Apatow, Director of Research and Development, Humanitarian Resource Institute
+M. Apatow, Founder, Director of Research and Development, Sports Medicine & Science

 [Vitae][Email]

-101" covers the topic of correct postural alignment and
+Orthopedics 101" covers the topic of correct postural

-the mechanical ideal.
-The general rule is that any movement pattern
+alignment and the mechanical ideal.
+The general rule is that

 Priority